Quantum Boolean Algebras: Quantum Operational Logic

 \begin{itemize}

-\item Propositions are words in a certain language.
+\item On the syntactic side, propositions are words in a certain language.
 Propositions are either simple or composite.
-Let $x$ be the finite set of simple propositions and $\mathbb{P}(x)$ the set of all propositions.
+Let $x$ be the finite set of simple propositions, and $\mathbb{P}(x)$ be the set of all propositions.
 Composite propositions are obtained from the simple propositions using the logical connectives.
-There are several options for the choice of connectives, the most common ones being $\{\vee, \wedge, \rightarrow, \neg \}.$
+There are several options for the choice of connectives, the most common ones being $\vee, \wedge, \rightarrow, \neg.$